thephpleague/url/4.0/components/path.md

 The methods returns all the segments offsets, but if you supply an argument, only the offsets whose segment value equals the argument are returned.

-If you want to be sure that an offset exists before using it you can do so using the `Path::hasOffset` method which returns `true` if the submitted `$offset` exists in the current object.
+To know If an offset exists before using it you can use the `Path::hasOffset` method which returns `true` or `false` depending on the presence or absence of the submitted `$offset` in the current object.

 ~~~php
 use League\Url\Path;